Gulper Eel Facts

 Gulper Eel Distribution, Habitat, and Ecology

 Lastly, the visually remarkable Gulper Eel lives in all temperate and tropical oceans throughout the world.
 But there, the species resides at a great range of depths.
 These run between 1,600 – 9,800 ft (500 – 3,000 m).

 However, the vast majority of individuals also appear to prefer the lower part of that depth range.
 The exact reason for this tendency reasons undetermined at this time.
 But, the likely reason is the increased efficiency of its feeding techniques in darker waters.

 Not surprisingly, scientists also know very little about the eel’s reproductive habits.
 However, it appears most likely that this fish dies shortly after reproduction.
 This would be similar to related species.

-Further evidence indicates that its diet consists primarily of smaller crustaceans.
+Further evidence indicates that the diet of the fascinating Gulper Eel consists primarily of smaller crustaceans.
 Yet, its stomach has the astounding ability to stretch quite significantly, giving it the ability to consume larger prey, as well.